bokdong2/rsaVault/README.md

 RSA - File Encryption.

 ## What is RSA ?
-RSA is algorithm using for encrypting and decrypting data. \n It is in the class of asymmetric cryptographic algorithm (public key cryptography).
+RSA is algorithm using for encrypting and decrypting data.
+It is in the class of asymmetric cryptographic algorithm (public key cryptography).
 Asymmetric cryptographic algorithm has two different keys.
 They are *public key and private key*.
 Public key is given everyone.